 - a.
 Campus visits may include any and all of the following: departmental seminars, teaching and/or research talks; meetings with students; meetings with other departments or program faculty, as appropriate; with the ambassadors; a campus tour; and a community tour. - b.
 Ambassadors Program: Meetings with particular constituencies or individuals that offer candidates the opportunity to ask questions and explore cultural and social considerations outside the scope of the search are required.
-Shannon Phillips, in the DOF office, will identify Ambassadors for each candidate. - c.
-All finalists will meet with the DOF/VPAA and the ADOF for Personnel, Development, and Diversity or designee during their on-campus interview. - d.
-Before constructing the itinerary: - Contact the DOF/VPAA Office to schedule appointments for interviews with the DOF/VPAA (x 5705) and ADOF for Personnel, Development, and Diversity, and appointments with two Ambassadors. - PLEASE SECURE THE APPOINTMENTS BEFORE DETERMINING THE CANDIDATES' ITINERARIES AS APPOINTMENT TIMES ARE LIMITED. - NOTE: please be sure to follow recruitment expense guidelines.
-(See e below) - Forward two paper copies of the complete dossier to the DOF/VPAA Office including: cover letter, CV, supporting letters, and the itinerary in a manila file folder with the candidate's name and interview date/time on the label. - e.
-It is essential that the candidates feel welcomed and comfortable while on campus. - f.
-Please review the travel and entertainment guidelines with respect to the recruiting process: http://cms.skidmore.edu/financial\services/upload/SKIDMORE-COLLEGE-TRAVEL-POLICY-11-10-3.pdf
+Brooke Toma, in the DOF office, will identify Ambassadors for each candidate. - c.
+All finalists will meet with the DOF/VPAA and the ADOF or designee during their on- campus interview. - d.
+Before constructing the itinerary: - Contact the DOF/VPAA Office to schedule appointments for interviews with the DOF/VPAA (x 5705), ADOF, and appointments with two Ambassadors. - PLEASE SECURE THE APPOINTMENTS BEFORE DETERMINING THE CANDIDATES' ITINERARIES AS APPOINTMENT TIMES ARE LIMITED. - NOTE: please be sure to follow recruitment expense guidelines.
+(See ebelow) - Forward two paper copies of the complete dossier to the DOF/VPAA Office including: cover letter, CV, supporting letters, and the itinerary in a manila file folder with the candidate's name and interview date/time on the label. - e.
+It is essential that the candidates feel welcomed and comfortable while on campus.

+f.
+Please review the travel and entertainment guidelines with respect to the recruiting process: http://cms.skidmore.edu/financial_services/upload/SKIDMORE-COLLEGE-TRAVEL-POLICY-11-10-3.pdf